gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_SNAPSHOT.md

 which are created by users.
 Snapshots also do not expire in contrast to automated database backups.

-The RDS creates
-and saves automated backups of the PostgreSQL database instance during a backup window configured in `rds-instance.tf`.
-Currently, backups are created 03:00-06:00 UTC time with each backup retained for 5 days.
-The database can be recovered to any point during the retention period.

 ## Prerequisites

 ### Update AWS credentials configuration